Inclusive Design: Colour Accessibility

 Using Patterns & Shapes for Inclusive Design

 We’re going to start with a classic example of graphs.
 Think of a bar chart.
 You’ve used bright colours to represent each section, they complement and clash against each other to stand out on their own.
-But, in the below example we’ve shown the difference between normal and tritanopia vision.
+But, in the below example, we’ve shown the difference between normal and tritanopia vision.
 We could have used the total loss of colour to represent the lack of contrast, but we wanted to represent all the types in our examples and not just rely on the other end of the scale.

 You can be mindful of CVD when designing graphs by either using tones of one colour if you have a small number of sections or by using patterns to create a unique mark that’s distinguishable.
 Trello used patterns to create a “colour-blind friendly mode” for the application of labels.
 A great example where everyone is included in the design.

 Let’s now talk about the use of shape.
-Using shapes to represent keys instead of just colours are a good use case.
+Using shapes to represent keys instead of just colours is a good use case.
 For example, using a traffic light system of green, yellow and red.
 Instead of relying on just colour, you can make the key a green circle, yellow triangle, and red square.

 To demonstrate the importance of shape, let’s look at the difference between the two messaging apps.
 These are the states they use to show when a message is sent, delivered and read.
 The left example is a representation of WhatsApp, they’ve made sure to show the difference between sent and delivered messages, however, they fail at making a clear difference between a message being read.
 For some with total loss of colour, they would never have an idea if their message had been read.